 The History of Sachsenhausen

-Sachsenhausen was established in 1936 and was one of the first German concentration camps.
-Originally, it was built to hold political opponents of the Nazi regime, such as communists and social democrats.
-However, throughout the years, Sachsenhausen expanded to include other groups, such as Jews, homosexuals, and Jehovah’s Witnesses.
+Sachsenhausen was founded in 1936, however after the action “Operation Barbarossa” it turn into one of the first concentration camps in Germany.
+At first it had been designed to incarcerate political enemies of the Nazi party like communists and social democrats.
+Sachsenhausen however in course of time came to include other categories of people such as Jews, homosexuals and Jehovah’s Witnesses.

 1. Entrance Building and Museum